 “A Question of Time” is the title of an anthology published in 1982 by Toutain Editor.

 It was in the short comic books for Toutain Editor when Gimenez matured as a colorist.
-In concrete in the comic “A Question of Time” work he experimented and improved with watercolor.
+Specially in the comic “A Question of Time” work he experimented and improved with watercolor.

-In this album seven short stories written, drawn and colored by Gimenez are collected.
-All stories were published in the 1984 magazine, and except for what respects the last one, entitled «Residuo», the thematic unity that exists between them is undeniable.
-We are facing one of the first works of the author as a total artist.
+This album is a collection of seven short stories written, drawn and coloured by Giménez.
+All stories were published in the 1984 magazine, and except for the last one titled «Residuo», the thematic unity in all of them is undeniable. «Cuestión de tiempo» is the first work wherein one experience is a whole, complete artist.

-Another topic that interested Gimenez within science fiction were temporal paradoxes; It is the one he was dealing with in the “A Question of Time” comic book.
+Another topic that interested Giménez within science fiction were temporal paradoxes; It is this theme that he dealt with in “A Question of Time”.